-- 1) Allocations to existing and potential future heavy industries, current and estimated future urban water use and irrigation. - 2) Best-estimate future water requirements for existing and potential future heavy industries, current and estimated future urban water use, and average irrigation use
+Best-estimate future water requirements for existing and potential future bulk industries, current and estimated future urban and rural water use, and average irrigation water use.

-The components that contribute to each scenario (allocations or estimated requirements) are illustrated in Error!
-Reference source not found.
+The components that contribute to each scenario (allocations or estimated requirements) are illustrated in Table 3-2.